 The Roles of Fiscal rules, Fiscal Councils and Fiscal Union in EU integration

-Lars Calmfors
+Lars Calmfors*

 Institute for International Economic Studies, Stockholm University

 31 July 2014, preliminary version of chapter in Badinger, H. and Nitsch, V. (eds), Handbook of the Economics of European Integration, Routledge, forthcoming.

+* I am grateful for helpful comments from Niklas Frank, Erik Höglin and Hans Tson Söderström.

 The right of national parliaments to decide the government budget is usually seen as a key part of national sovereignty.
 Hence it is natural that the appropriate amount of fiscal integration has all along been a central issue in the debate on European integration.
 The issue came to the forefront with the introduction of the euro, as it was then necessary to take a stand on whether monetary policy could be centralised without a similar centralisation of fiscal policy (fiscal union).
 The avenue chosen was to go ahead with the common currency without full-fledged fiscal policy co-ordination.
 Instead reliance was put on fiscal rules at the European level.